kubernetes/website/content/en/docs/tasks/debug/_index.md

 ---
-title: "Debugging"
+title: "Monitoring, Logging, and Debugging"
-description: Debugging a cluster or a containerized application.
+description: Set up monitoring and logging to troubleshoot a cluster, or debug a containerized application.
 weight: 20
 ---